 Lolita is hard to stomach.
 Let me make that clear right off the bat.
-A pull-no-punches back cover description would tell the reader of a middle-aged academic (Humbert Humbert) lusting after, and ultimately seducing, his landlady’s twelve-year-old daughter (the eponymous Lolita).
+A pull-no-punches back cover summary would describe a middle-aged academic (Humbert Humbert) lusting after, and ultimately sleeping with, his landlady’s twelve-year-old daughter (the eponymous Lolita).
 In other words, Lolita is the story of a pedophile and the child he rapes repeatedly over a two-year period.
 A spade is a spade is a spade.

-But plot, as we know, is only one force at play in any story.
+But plot, as we know, is only one force at play in any story we’re destined to pick up.
 What makes Lolita fascinating—and it is, no doubt, fascinating—is the way the story is told.
 Nabokov, in this 1955 fictional memoir, toys to great effect with the idea of style vs. substance.
 Can the taboo turn to treasure if we polish it hard enough?
-Nabokov asks us.
 Can a horrible story unfold beautifully?

 The answer, it seems, is yes—and that yes is Lolita.
 Nabokov’s prose bounces and swings; stirs and sparks; snaps, crackles, and pops.
 He builds a rich literary world full of artistic allusions, foreign languages, and clever word play.
 As you twist and turn your way along the contours of each serpentine sentence, the intimate intensity of Humbert Humbert’s voice is so absorbing that you lose the will to resist.
-You nearly forget, mid-stream in his passionate pleas for compassion and his candid professions of adoration, that this is a narrator who:
+You nearly forget, mid-stream in his passionate plea for compassion, that this is a narrator who:

 - Coins the term “nymphet” to describe a sexually attractive girl between the ages of 9 and 14